PeteyChan/SimpleECS/README.md

   // you can also do basic querying of components with has and not
 }

+entity.SetComponents(3, "Hello", new Vector3()); // alternate way of setting components to an entity

 entity.GetAllComponents();       // returns all components currently on the entity
 ```
 ## Systems